-What your application should tell us
+What your application should tell us at each stage

-At Expression of Interest stage
+At stage one - Expression of Interest stage

-- The specific group that your project will work with. - The challenges that this group has. - What evidence you have that this group does not have access to specialist services that meet their needs? - What future service provision you are proposing? - Who you will work with to achieve this? - Why and how this proposed approach is or could be transformational.
+- The specific group that your project will work with. - The challenges that this group has. - What evidence you have that this group does not have access to specialist services that meet their needs? - What future service provision you are proposing? - Who will you work with to achieve this? - Why and how this proposed approach is or could be transformational with long-term outcomes and benefits. - Whether this proposal is intended to deliver preventative solutions.